Haifa3D/hand-electronic-design/README.md

 * Upload the [arduino code](controller_software/Oded_Hand_board7_app2_4_6) to the esp32, and only then solder the esp32 and the resistors (making sure there is no previous code that might cause problem to the component when it turned on.
 <img src="images/Oded's_Hand_v7_CAD_bottom.png" alt="diagram" width="277"/>

-If it is the first time you are using the controller - download our [Mobile App](https://play.google.com/store/apps/details?id=com.gjung.haifa3d), connect to the hand, go to configuration and click on rest all configurations parameters and presets parameters before any other action.
+If it is the first time you are using the controller - download our [Mobile App](https://play.google.com/store/apps/details?id=com.gjung.haifa3d), connect to the hand, go to configuration and click on rest all configuration parameters and preset parameters before any other action.

 After you complete the PCB assembly of Oded's Hand, please refer to the [Mechanical Design](https://github.com/Haifa3D/hand-mechanical-design) to assemble the mechanical parts of Oded's Hand.
 If you have already assembled the mechanical and the electrical parts, you are welcome to check out our [Mobile App](https://github.com/Haifa3D/haifa3d-hand-app) to refine the controller parameters and to define your favorite hand movements.